-The TOWA Group recognizes "climate change" as one of its key business challenges and announced its support for the TCFD\ recommendations in May 2022.
+The TOWA Group recognizes "climate change" as one of its key business challenges and announced its support for the TCFD recommendations in May 2022.
 Climate change-related governance, strategy, risk management, and metrics & targets are all disclosed according to the recommendations.
 For example, an environmental management promotion system is in place for governance purposes, while the Board of Directors reviews and determines basic climate change policies and performs risk management.

 In setting up climate change strategies, moreover, potential risks and opportunities for our business are reviewed and summarized, with a focus on the entire supply chain, including semiconductor-related products.
 At the same time, qualitative/ quantitative analyses of the 1.5°C scenario, etc. are performed to evaluate risks and opportunities involved.
-Scenario analyses will be periodically reviewed, taking into account future environmental changes.
+Scenario analyses will be periodically reviewed, taking into account future environmental changes

 Regarding risk management, the Risk Management Subcommittee, chaired by the president, periodically identifies and evaluates risks to be addressed.
-In addition, metrics & targets are set to achieve one environmental target ( $CO_2$ emissions reduction) while Scope 1 and 2 $CO_2$ emissions are quantified to disclose our environmental performance.
+In addition, metrics & targets are set to achieve one environmental target (CO2 emissions reduction) while Scope 1 and 2 CO2 emissions are quantified to disclose our environmental performance.

 We are committed to minimizing climate change-related risks, strengthening governance, identifying risks and opportunities, keeping track of financial impacts, and promoting information disclosure in line with TCFD recommendations.
-For details, please refer to the website: Disclosure in line with TCFD recommendations.